Getting Started¶

 (where your-main-file

 by default is the name of the root project directory) with the following code.
-This code will deploy a new EKS Cluster and install the ArgoCD
+This code will deploy a new EKS Cluster and install a number of addons.

 import * as cdk from 'aws-cdk-lib';